revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/ExceptionHandling.md

 <blockquote>

-final is a keyword and it can be used to mark a variable "unchangeable" .
-Actually, it is used to apply restrictions on class, method and variable.
-Final class can't be inherited, final method can't be overridden and final variable value can't be changed.
+final is a keyword and it can be used to mark a variable "unchangeable".
+It is used to apply restrictions on class, method and variable.
+A final class can't be inherited, the final method can't be overridden and the final variable value can't be changed.

 Finally is a code block.
-It is used with try-catch block for handling exception. finally code block will be executed whether exception is handled or not
+It is used with a try-catch block for handling exceptions.
+Finally, a code block will be executed whether an exception is handled or not

 </blockquote>
 </details>

 ---

-7. Tell us about the different kinds of exceptions.
+7. Tell us about the various kinds of exceptions.
 What are some examples of checked and unchecked exceptions?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)